 - The Department Director, his or her designee, or the designated Project Manager is responsible for the receipt of the physical merchandise order when goods are being purchased.
 Upon receipt, the packing slip shall be compared to the goods received.
-If correct, the packing slip shall be signed and dated and processed for payment. - The Department Director, his or her designee, or the designated Project Manager is responsible for the supervision of services to be performed for Foothill Transit.
+If correct, the packing slip shall be processed for payment. - The Department Director, his or her designee, or the designated Project Manager is responsible for the supervision of services to be performed for Foothill Transit.
 Upon completion of the services, invoice(s) shall be compared to the services received.
-If correct, invoice shall be signed and dated and processed for payment.
+If correct, invoice shall be processed for payment.